JonnyANYC/gmetric-php/README.md

 // send more metrics if needed
 ```

-The data is sent to localhost at UDP port 8649 by default.
-You can specify the host and UDP port when you instantiate the Gmetric object.

-The default system host name is used when reporting data.
-If that's not what you want, you can specify the IP and host name that should be used instead, in the format `ip:hostname`.
-This is useful (and probably necessary) if the `gmond` agent on your host reports its metrics under a different host name.

-If you're running `gmond` locally, then the easiest option is to call the `Gmetric->useConfigFile()` method before sending any metrics.
+If you're running `gmond` locally, then you can use the `Gmetric->useConfigFile()` method to set the connectivity details.
-This method reads the local `gmond` config file to set the destination host and port.
-It also sets the correct name for
+This method reads the local `gmond` config file to set the host and port of the server that should receive your metrics.
-your host when reporting your metrics.
+It also sets the correct name for your host when reporting your metrics.

+If you prefer, you can define these settings when you instantiate the Gmetric object.
+Or you can use the defaults: send
+metrics to localhost at UDP port 8649, and use your host's default host name when reporting metrics.

 ### Gmetric fields

 * `name`: The name of the metric you're tracking.
 * `group`: An arbitrary group under which the metric should appear in the Ganglia web interface.
-Collect all of your metrics under a group named "app", or separate them by app, service, job, consumer, etc.
+Collect all of your app-specific metrics under a group named "app", or separate them by service, job, consumer, type (such as error counts), etc.
 * `type`: The data type of the value.
 Valid values are:
   * `uint16`
   * `int16`